wilderamorim/social-share/README.md

 ## Documentation

 ###### For details on how to use, see a sample folder in the component directory.
-In it you will have an example of use for each class.
+In it you will have an example of using the class.
 It works like this:

 Para mais detalhes sobre como usar, veja uma pasta de exemplo no diretório do componente.
-Nela terá um exemplo de uso para cada classe.
+Nela terá um exemplo de uso da classe.
 Ele funciona assim:

-##### Create SocialShare:
+##### Basic Usage:

 ```php
 <?php